Middleton has career-best 51, Bucks win minus Antetokounmpo

-MILWAUKEE (AP) — Khris Middleton dedicated the best game of his career to Kobe Bryant.

-Middleton scored a career-high 51 points, leading the Milwaukee Bucks to a 151-131 victory over the Washington Wizards on Tuesday night.
+MILWAUKEE (AP)Khris Middleton scored a career-high 51 points in the absence of injured teammate Giannis Antetokounmpo, leading the Milwaukee Bucks to a 151-131 victory over the Washington Wizards on Tuesday night.

-Middleton, hoping to be chosen an All-Star reserve for the second straight year on Thursday, helped the Bucks hold off a determined second-half Wizards rally.
-Middleton also had 10 rebounds and six assists while hitting 16 of 26 shots and 7 of 10 3-pointers, topping his previous career best of 43 points.
+Middleton, hoping to be chosen an All-Star reserve for the second straight year on Thursday, helped the Bucks hold off a second-half Wizards rally.
+Middleton also had 10 rebounds and six assists while hitting 16 of 26 shots and 7 of 10 3-pointers.

-He said he was thinking a lot the past few days about Bryant, who was killed along with his 13-year-old daughter Gianna and seven others in a helicopter crash Sunday.

-“Kobe was one of my favorite players growing up besides (Michael) Jordan,” Middleton said.
-“I took a lot from his game.
-Everybody says Mamba mentality.
-To go out there and put on that type of performance, I definitely can dedicate that game to him as a thank you for what he did for the game.”

 Bradley Beal led the Wizards (15-31) with 47 points, his second straight 40-point game and sixth of the season.

-“We didn’t show any resistance early in the game,” Beal said.
-“Then in the second half we were a totally different team.
-We got aggressive.
-We were physical on defense.
-We were physical on offense, attacking.”

-Milwaukee led from wire to wire and by as many as 32 points but the Wizards rallied in the third quarter, putting up 41 points to cut their deficit to 117-104 entering the fourth.
+Milwaukee led by as many as 32 points but the Wizards rallied in the third quarter, putting up 41 points to cut their deficit to 117-104 entering the fourth.
 Washington got within seven points in the final period but could not get closer.

 Eric Bledsoe had 34 points, 10 assists and six rebounds for the Bucks.
-Donte DiVincenzo added 16 points and a pair of late 3-pointers to clinch the victory.
+Donte DiVincenzo added 16 points.

 Middleton responded with 13 points in the fourth quarter as he scored the most points by a Bucks player this season.
-He pounded home a dunk to reach 51 points and give the Bucks a 13-point lead late in the final quarter.
+He pounded home a dunk to go over 50 points and give the Bucks a 13-point lead late in the final quarter.

-“He’s an All-Star,” DiVincenzo said.
-“He did it last year.
-He’s doing it again this year.
-When we’re struggling we just go to Khris.
-We have that confidence in him.
-He knows not to force it.
-He’s an amazing player.
-He knows he can pick his spots and get others involved.”

 The Bucks came out firing from deep, hitting eight of their first nine attempts from 3-point range.
 Milwaukee converted 14 of 22 shots in the first quarter on the way to a 42-28 lead.

-And they kept going in the second.
+And they kept going in the second quarter.
 Middleton hit his fourth 3-pointer of the half to give the Bucks a 69-43 lead with 5:46 left.
 Middleton nailed two more 3s to finish the half 6 for 6 from 3-point range and with 28 points.

-“He got in a rhythm pretty early,” Bucks coach Mike Budenholzer said.
-“It was coming off his hand well.
-He had a good pop, a good bounce.
-I think everybody was feeding off him, celebrating him because he’s such a good player and such a good teammate.”

 KOBE SALUTE

-The Bucks organization opened the night with 24 seconds of silence to honor Bryant, marked by a countdown on the 24-second clock above both baskets.
-The game started with a 24-second violation taken by the Bucks, with players on both benches standing and the crowd standing and applauding.
+The Bucks organization opened the night with 24 seconds of silence to honor Kobe Bryant, killed along with his 13-year-old daughter Gianna and seven others in a helicopter crash near Los Angeles on Sunday.
+The game opened with a 24-second violation taken by the Bucks, with players on both benches standing and the crowd standing and applauding.
 The Wizards then took an 8-second violation as the teams honored Bryant, who wore jersey Nos.
-24 and 8 in his 20-year career with the Lakers.
+24 and 8 in his 20-year career with the Los Angeles Lakers.

 TIP-INS